 Healthy kidneys eliminate more than 90 per cent of the urea the body produces, so blood levels may indicate how well your kidneys are working.

 A blood sample is drawn from a vein in the arm.

 Urea and creatinine levels, together with electrolytes are used to evaluate kidney function and to monitor patients with various degrees of kidney failure or those receiving dialysis.

-The age of patients who undergo this test may vary from neonates to the elderly, and indicate the importance of the urea level as a part of the detoxification processes of the liver and excretory function of the kidneys.
+Patients of any age may undergo this test indicating the importance of the urea level as a part of the detoxification processes of the liver and excretory function of the kidneys.

 Urea may be used in a panel of tests: